Does your board struggle with communicating effectively as a group? We can help with that. Check out this Key Messages document.

 That, however, is usually not enough, since boards cannot expect key stakeholders or members of the public to be equally well-versed about what Policy Governance is.
 If you try to describe Policy Governance using Policy Governance terminology, you risk losing and confusing people, when the real goal is engaging and attracting people.

-Expressing the “Why” of Policy Governance
+How to express the “Why” of Policy Governance

 To help boards overcome these challenges, we offer a set of Key Messages for Policy Governance Boards.
 This one-page download provides five reasons for using Policy Governance, with two explanatory bullet points for each.
 With these key messages in hand, every board member can confidently express the “why” of Policy Governance.